Welcome to the real world! Now that you're earning money, use these tips to trim your tax bill.

 - Transit passes, up to $255 a month in 2017

-- Employees who commute by bicycle are eligible for $20 a month in employer-provided fringe benefits tax-free
+- Employees who commute by bicycle are eligible for $20 a month in employer-provided fringe benefits tax-free in 2017

 - Company car—the value of business use can be tax-free; the value of personal use is taxable